The-Learning-And-Vision-Atelier-LAVA/SOF-VSR/README.md

 ## Results
 ![Vid4](./Figs/results_Vid4.png)

 Figure 3.
 Comparative results achieved on the Vid4 dataset.
+Zoom-in regions from left to right: IDNnet, VSRnet, TDVSR, our SOF-VSR, DRVSR and our SOF-VSR-BD.

 ![DAVIS-10](./Figs/results_DAVIS.png)

 Figure 4.
 Comparative results achieved on the DAVIS-10 dataset.
+Zoom-in regions from left to right: IDNnet, VSRnet, our SOF-VSR, DRVSR and our SOF-VSR-BD.

 ![temporal_profiles](./Figs/temporal_profiles.gif)

 Figure 5.
-Visual comparison.
+Visual comparison of 4x SR results.
+From left to right: VSRnet, TDVSR, our SOF-VSR and the groundtruth.

 ## Citation
 ```